Cadey89/PLP-Week-1-Assignment/Readme.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.

 Waterfall Methodology: It is sequential and rigid.
 It is a stricter methodology which limits a teams ability to diverge from the project plan at different stages of the sofware development cycle.
-Waterfall has clearly defined expectations and helps the teams avoid expensive changes to a peoject once it has started.
+Waterfall has clearly defined expectations and helps the teams avoid expensive changes to a project once it has started.
 Waterfall focuses on reducing wastes within an operation

 While, Agile Methodology is flexible and iterative emphasizing continuous feedback and adaptation.
 It gives teams a margin of flexibility at each stage of the software development cycle.
 This allows for early identification and mitigation of issues through its iterative nature.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.

+Software Developer: A software developer is responsible for writing codes, implementing software solutions,creating and constructing computer programs that run desktop computers, designing, adjusting and upgrading current applications

+Quality Assurance Engineer: Plan tests, Analyze tests, Execute the test cases, functional testing

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.